ricmat19/ricmat19/README.md

 ### Hi there, I'm Ricky 👋

-### Passionate front-end developer
+### Passionate front-end web developer

-- 🌱 I’m currently learning full stack web development but have a real passion for frontend web development
+- 🌱 I’m currently learning everything I can about frontend web development
 - 👯 I’m looking to collaborate with other developers and creatives
 - ⚡ Fun fact: I love to draw and paint